 - Passing a Building Code Examination.

-- Registration with the Ministry of Housing and in some cases, proof of liability insurance, individual designers aren’t required to carry insurance
+- Registration with the Ministry of Housing and in some cases, proof of liability insurance – individual designers aren’t required to carry insurance, only design firms

 Of course to pass such an exam, one needs to have at least a theoretical partial (Part 9) knowledge of the Ontario Building Code, which can be obtained in courses such as these offered by Humber College.
 While insurance is not mandatory for individual designers, it is mandatory for Design Firms.
 But as an otherwise unregulated ‘professional’ designation, there is otherwise no regulation governing the conduct, ethics, education or responsibilities of BCINs, except that their conduct and their work be compliant with the building code, a fact that the AIBC in British Columbia has recognized as a gaping hole, and has since developed an ‘Associate Member’ status to recognize all classes of designers.
-This is not to say that all BCIN’s are hacks (as many have accused me here of saying), there are many excellent non-architect designers, and there is also a number of mediocre architects, but this does not mean that BCIN holders and Architects are held to the same standards.
+This is not to say that all BCIN’s are hacks, there are many excellent non-architect designers, and there is also a number of mediocre architects, but this does not mean that BCIN holders and Architects are held to the same standards.

 That’s just a start.
 Let’s explore the more substantial differences: